the-turing-way/the-turing-way/book/website/communication/social-media.md

 * Character limit is larger than Twitter at 63,206.
 * You can tag others in your posts.
 * You can add links, photos (size 1200 x 628 pixels) and videos (max 10 minutes) in posts.
-* It is used as an interactive CV, for recruitment and professional networking
+* It is used as an interactive CV, for recruitment and professional networking.
 * Keeping posts brief is a good idea.
 * You can target a particular sector or industry.
 * If you have no image for your post but do have a link, it will make a preview of the link so make sure the page you are linking to is up to date and has a relevant image.